I fell in love with Sweden the moment I set foot in it, back in April.

 Christmas cinnamon rolls: your December 25 breakfast 🎅

 Me and boyfriend really enjoy eating buns/rolls for breakfast every once in a while.
-I mean, not everyday because, you know, that could become an unhealthy habit in the long term.

 And these… OMG, just look at them.
 Don’t they look like the perfect Christmas breakfast to share with your loved ones?
 They do, let me tell you.